Mccaryr/nooro-api/README.md

 The Client instructions are at https://github.com/Mccaryr/nooro-client<br>

-Next run 'npm start' and your API should be live!
+Next run 'npm start' and your API should be live at http://localhost:3001!